-Hop aboard your coach at Piazza del Popolo in Rome, and travel south in air-conditioned comfort to Italy’s Campania region.
-As you travel, listen to tales about the colorful southern Italian area and Mt Vesuvius.
+Hop aboard your coach in central Rome, and travel south in air-conditioned comfort to Italy’s Campania region.
+As you travel, listen to tales about the colorful southern Italian area and Mt.
+Vesuvius.

 After the volcano’s infamous AD 79 eruption, lava and volcanic ash destroyed the cities of Herculaneum and Pompeii.
-Evidence of those ancient streams of lava is still evident in the area, and your guide will show them as you travel.
+Evidence of those ancient streams of lava is still evident in the area, and your guide shows them as you travel.

-Walk back down with your guide, and then head into Naples for a lunch of traditional pizza.
-From Naples, journey further south to complete your day trip from Rome to Pompeii.
+First head from Rome to Pompeii.
 Once a thriving Roman city; today the town is best known for its UNESCO-listed archaeological digs, which are home to a wealth of relics.
 See incredibly preserved fossils and other ruins, plus plaster imprints of the town’s victims who were buried for years.

 Finally, head back to Rome by coach and finish with a drop-off at the start point.